mapbox/FOIA-Processing/README.md

 $ ./process_sh us-ny-city_of_new_york "../Downloads/nyc.zip"
 ```

-Specific https://github.com/openaddresses/openaddresses/blob/master/CONTRIBUTING.md#naming-files, as in the above example, for the output should be followed in order to import properly to Open Addresses.
+Specific [naming conventions](https://medium.com/@rsinghal757/kadanes-algorithm-dynamic-programming-how-and-why-does-it-work-3fd8849ed73d), as in the above example, for the output should be followed in order to import properly to Open Addresses.